jeaye/blog.jeaye.com/_drafts/2015-09-27-parenscript-ajax.md

 ```

 ### Starting the server
-At this point, we can tell hunchentoot to start up.
+At this point, we can tell Hunchentoot to start up.
 It won't do much, but it'll allow us to verify everything is good so far.

 ```lisp
 (defparameter *server*